 In the last year, Hope Living added eight new apartments.
 Eight more people are on the road to finding their own confidence and stability, in a supportive home, thanks to the commitment and compassion of people of you.

 After almost nine years at Hope Living, I have built a brand-new life for myself.
 I visit my wife, my daughter, and my grandchildren frequently.
 I can share my knowledge and life lessons with my grandchildren.
 I love taking them to musical events, playing a good chess game, or just chatting with them about life.

 Please consider making a donation today.
 Because of you, someone who is homeless today will have a home tomorrow!

 My journey is far from over.
 I will continue to look for ways to serve the community and help my neighbours.
 And when there are days I am feeling low, I know you and Shepherds of Good Hope will be there for me.

 As I always remind myself, while “uniqueness makes the world go round, friendship is our common ground”.
 Thank you for being such a supportive friend to so many in our community.

 With much gratitude and love,

-Success stories like Suzanne’s happen every day at Shepherds of Good Hope, but we need your support to make them a reality.
-Please donate so that more people, just like Suzanne, can have a permanent home of their own.
+Success stories like Jack’s happen every day at Shepherds of Good Hope, but we need your support to make them a reality.
+Please donate so that more people, just like Jack, can have a permanent home of their own.